 Can I work during my studies?

-The MA in Management programme is a full-time one year (12 months) taught course.
+The MSc in Human Resource Management programme is a full-time one year (12 months) taught course.
 Students can take on occasional evening jobs, but attendance on the course is a priority.

 Is there accommodation on Campus for Masters students?

 Yes: there is accommodation available for students on postgraduate taught programmes.
 Further information can be found on the Postgraduate Accommodation webpages.